racingmars/go3270/README.md

 Code page support
 -----------------

-By default, go3270 will use the EBCDIC IBM CP 1047 code page.
-If your clients are set to CP 1047, no changes are necessary.
+When clients connect, the `NegotiateTelnet()` function returns an implementation of the `DevInfo` interface.
+That interface has a `DevInfo.Codepage()` method, which returns an implementation of the `Codepage` interface for the detected client code page if known and supported (`nil` otherwise).
+The `ScreenOpts` structure you provide to the `ShowScreenOpts()` function has a `Codepage` field, which is where you provide `DevInfo.Codepage()` to ensure the UTF-8–EBCDIC translation is correct for the particular client.
+If `ScreenOpts.Codepage` is `nil` (either because you don't set it, or if `DevInfo.Codepage()` returns `nil`), then go3270 will use its global default code page for that interaction with the client.
+The global default is the CP1047 code page.

+Automatic code page detection support code pages 37, 924, 1047, 1140, and the x3270 "bracket" code page.
+Note that x3270 does not report a different code page ID between CP37 and "bracket".
+Since "bracket" is the default code page for x3270, go3270 will assume that if the client is in the x3270 family and the codepage is 37, "bracket" is the correct code page to use.

+All of the examples under this repository demonstrate the correct handling of code pages -- the `DevInfo` is remembered from the telnet negotiation, and `DevInfo.Codepage()` is passed to all screen send and receive calls.

-You may globally set the go3270 code page by calling the SetCodepage() function during your application initialization (this should be set before you use the library for handling any client connections; this is a global setting, not a per-connection setting).
+You may change the global code page default by calling the SetCodepage() function during your application initialization (this should be set before you use the library for handling any client connections; this is a global setting, not a per-connection setting).
 SetCodepage() accepts a Codepage interface, which provides methods to encode Go UTF-8 strings to EBCDIC, and decode EBCDIC byte slices to Go UTF-8 strings.

 go3270 currently provides functions that return suitable interfaces for: